Lifelines International Fund for Education

 Grant Programs

 Lifelines funds initiatives ranging from single emergency and disaster relief grants to long-term projects spanning multiple years.
-Documented grant examples include:
+Specific grant amounts are generally not publicly disclosed, though documented examples include:

-• Multi-year Program Support: Core funding and program-specific grants for established organizations
+- Multi-year Programme Support: Core funding and programme-specific grants for established organisations

 Priority Areas